 This two-day seminar series explores key issues in and approaches to the physical, emotional and psychosocial care of young people with cancer.

-Topics include: AYA epidemiology and common malignancies, mental and physical health and wellbeing, school, education and vocational needs, AYA referral pathways and clinical resources.
+Areas of focus include AYA cancer epidemiology and biology, principles of youth-friendly cancer care, education and vocation needs, physical health and wellbeing, referral pathways and key clinical resources.
 The patient experience and strategies for supportive care are also explored through an interactive case-based discussion.

 eLearning for health professionals